 I have bought two TICKETS.
 (I bought tickets, not other thing).

 TOM is my best friend.
-(Meaning that Tom, not other person, is my best friend).
+(Meaning that Tom, not another person, is my best friend).

 I didn't see YOU.
-(Meaning that I might have seen other person).
+(Meaning that I might have seen another person).